emmett-framework/emmett/docs/routing.md

 ```

 ### Methods
 HTTP knows different methods for accessing URLs.
-By default, a weppy route only answers to GET and POST requests, but that can be changed easy:
+By default, a weppy route only answers to GET and POST requests, but that can be changed easily:

 ```python
 @app.expose("/onlyget", methods="get")